conradludgate/interim/readme.md

 ## API

-There is exactly one entry point, which is given the date string, a `DateTime` from which relative dates and times operate, and a dialect (either `Dialect::Uk` or `Dialect::Us` currently.)
+There are a few entry points, which is given the date string, a `DateTime` from which relative dates and times operate, and a dialect (either `Dialect::Uk` or `Dialect::Us` currently.)
 The base time also specifies the desired timezone.